ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 for any reason” policy is how we handle it.
 You don't need to justify your missed labs.
 Contact the instructor if you'll miss more than 2 labs for unavoidable reasons.
+-->
 ### Lecture Sessions

-Lecture sessions are on Monday and Wednesday.
+Lecture sessions are on Monday through Thursday.

 In each lecture, we'll have a paper handout (also available electronically).
 At the end of lecture you'll have a chance submit your handout to Gradescope.
 You